 - Best small business bank account for in-person services: If you find it easier to do your banking in person, then look for a financial institution with physical locations.
 Small, community banks might make sense if you’re really looking for that dedicated 1:1 service, while larger banks with a network of branches nationwide might be worth checking out as well.

 What is the best type of bank account for small business?

-What to look for in a small business bank account
+What should you look for in a small business bank account?

 In general, the best small business banking services fall into five distinct categories.
-These categories also correspond to common banking needs many small businesses have.
+These categories also correspond to common banking needs of small businesses.
 For example: